Protecting what matters most

 Life insurance puts money in the hands of those who need it when a person dies.
-There are many reasons why this money might be needed, as the following scenarios indicate:
+There are many reasons why this money might be needed.

 Quantifying the need for life insurance

 The life insurance needed to cover a loan is relatively simple to assess.
-You need enough insurance for the amount of the loan and the cover should last for the time that the loan is outstanding.
+You need enough insurance for the amount of the loan, and the cover should last for the time that the loan is outstanding.
 If you pay off some of the loan, you should be able to reduce the amount of cover earmarked for this purpose.
-But most people also need insurance cover to replace their income if they were to die.
-The same principles apply but the calculations are a little more complicated, as the following example demonstrates.
+Most people also need insurance cover to replace their income if they were to die.
+The same principles apply but the calculations are a little more complicated.

 Example – Calculating needs

 Sandeep and his wife Aasha have a son of five who is about to start school.
-His parents have decided to send him to a fee-paying school and expect him to be there until he is 18.
-They are now considering life insurance to ensure that the fees could continue to be paid for the next 13 years.
+They have decided to send him to a fee-paying school and expect him to be there until he is 18.
+Sandeep and Aasha are now considering life insurance to ensure that the fees could continue to be paid for the next 13 years.
 The first thing to do is therefore to quantify the total cost of school fees over the next 13 years, taking inflation into account.